karkman/MMB-114_Genomics/Exercises/03-Genome-assembly.md

 If it shows "State: COMPLETED (exit code 0)", then it means the job has finished succesfully without errors.
 Take a look also at the fields "CPU Efficiency" and "Memory Efficiency".
 Based on these values we can adjust our future scripts to allocate less resources.
 In Puhti, the more resources you use the higher the costs to the project and potential waiting time in the queue.

 After the assembly is ready, we can have a look at the output Spades printed for us.
-Also, if something went wrong, we can try to track thr reason from the log files.
+Also, if something went wrong, we can try to track the reason from the log files.

 Make sure there are some log files and that they are not both empty:
 ```bash